alsessions/al/src/posts/workspace.md

 ---
 ## Appearances Matter

-Like my father always told me, "You never get a second chance to make a first imnpression," and I start most of my work days in my text editor and terminal.
-I remain there, on and off but mostly on, for the next ten hours.
-I spend more time in my editor than I do with my partner, my kids or pretty much anything else so, it had best be a pleasant expierience.

-Here is a little bit of what I've come to.
-This is a basic stack familiar to everyone with a whole bunch of totally subjective tweaks.
+I've always been pretty utilitarian with my workspaces and never took much time customizing things.
+I'd change the wallpaper, mess with some font scaling and icon sizes and call it a day.
+What do I care, it's a tool and I wouldn't paint my hammer.
+Well, now I might.

+Over a few decades of staring at terrible color and app UI's that look like they were built in 1998 I've started to take a little more time setting things up.

 ### Desktop Environment

-I've settled on Debian based distros with GNOME for a DE.
-[Ubuntu](https://ubuntu.com), [Mint](https://linuxmint.com) and [Pop_OS!](https://pop.system76.com/) are all fine choices.
+I've settled on [Pop_OS!](https://pop.system76.com/) with GNOME for a DE.
 I happen to like GNOME.
-I understand it is resource intensive and somewhat less than modern and look forward to a [GNOME 4](https://www.gnome.org/) [Pop!_OS](https://support.system76.com/articles/roadmap/) release, but for now, GNOME enforces a seperation of concerns that appeals to me and provides an easy path to minimalismn.
+I understand it and it enforces a separation of concerns that appeals to me along with offering just enough customization.
+I'm pretty minimalist anyway.

 And when I say minimalist, I mean minimalist.
 No desktop icons, no visible panels or docks, clocks, geegaws or widgets.
-I use a couple of GNOME exextensions to only display the top [bar](https://extensions.gnome.org/extension/545/hide-top-bar/) on hover.
+I use a couple of GNOME extensions to only display the top [bar](https://extensions.gnome.org/extension/545/hide-top-bar/) on hover.
 I use [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) and it's hidden by default and revealed on hover (I like it on the left with small icons).
 I rarely use either and find the Super key easier for app launching or an overview.

 {% lazypicture "dashtodock.png" "Dash to Dock screenshot" %}
 <div class="lazypicturecaption">The Dash to Dock extension when hovered</div>